What Are Those Brown Spots on My Cauliflower?

 If you purchase cauliflower with any degree of regularity, you’ve probably noticed pale brown spots scattered over the white florets.
 These freckles are the most common defect on cauliflower.
-Sometimes they’re already present when you buy a head of cauliflower, and other times you might not notice them until you pull it out from the fridge to finally make that soup you’ve been eyeing.
+Sometimes they’re already present when you buy a whole head or bag of florets.
+Other times you might not notice them until it’s time to make that creamy cauliflower soup or oven-roasted cauliflower you’ve been eyeing.

 A scattering of pale brown spots on the cauliflower curds isn’t all that abnormal, and it doesn’t necessary mean it’s time to ditch that newly purchased veggie.
 The culprit for this discoloration is oxidation, which happens naturally the longer cauliflower is stored.

 The good news is that you can still cook with this cauliflower.
 While the discoloration doesn’t look appealing, it’s harmless as long as the spots haven’t turned a dark color or have a mushy texture.